-Imported seeds for sowing exported on or after 28 April 2022 from all countries via all arrival modes must be:
+Seeds for sowing exported from all countries via all arrival modes must comply with the following conditions, unless the seed meets the exclusion criteria:

-- inspected offshore by government official of exporting country; AND
+- inspected offshore by a government official of the exporting country, and

-- certified as being free from any listed species of Trogoderma (whether live, dead or exuviae) in Australia’s list of Trogoderma species of biosecurity concern.
+- certified on a phytosanitary certificate as being free from any listed species of Trogoderma (whether live, dead or exuviae) in Australia’s list of Trogoderma species of biosecurity concern.

 “Representative samples were inspected and found free from evidence of any species of Trogoderma (whether live, dead or exuviae) in Australia's list of Trogoderma species of biosecurity concern”.